 Our drive has always been about educating people about the negative side of the fast fashion industry and we want to continue to change how ethical fashion is perceived and promote the best people out there doing the most amazing work for the world and our future.

 We have never been driven by our profits, but instead want to change the damaging effects of mass consumption and the wasteful, toxic materials happening to our beautiful planet and encourage and inspire people to buy better, think about what they are buying and therefore choose wisely.

-We believe the kids, teens and millennials of 2018 are the ones that will actually make a positive and lasting change to the world for the better, so with Liar the Label this was a way to create a sustainable wardrobe for them and in turn teach them about what they are buying.
+We believe the kids, teens and millennial's of 2018 are the ones that will actually make a positive and lasting change to the world for the better in the decades, so with Liar the Label this was a way to create a sustainable wardrobe for them and in turn teach them about what they are buying.

 FASHION DOESN'T NEED TO BE WASTEFUL.

-Between 2013-2017, we designed ethical accessories, swimwear, activewear and bralette styles that have multi uses in one, creating minimal, timeless, effortless styles.
+Between 2013-2017, we designed ethical accessories, swimwear, activewear and bralette's that have multi uses in one, creating minimal, timeless, effortless styles.

 Our ideas are really just going back to basics, where you buy a jacket or bikini and this lasts you for many years rather than seasonally.

 The recycled swimwear fabrics we used are sourced from an Italian yarn company called Econyl, who regenerate plastic bottles and fishing nets into a truly amazing bi-stretch, sun-safe, durable fabric that lasts a lifetime.

 We encourage people to recycle their clothing so the fabric waste gets reused and turned into something new instead of going to landfill to decay over several long decades.

 We manufacture our styles on the Gold Coast / Byron Bay area in Australia so we can keep production going in our local area.